Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels: Introduction

 The rest of the paper is organized as follows.
-Section \ref{results} introduces the main theoretical results and the required assumptions.
-In Section \ref{discussion}, we discuss several possible extensions of our framework, including general operator-valued kernels, structured output settings, and the encoder-decoder paradigm.
-Section \ref{decomposition} performs an error decomposition tailored to the regularized SGD algorithm.
-Building on this, Section \ref{section:basic} provides essential intermediate estimates used in subsequent analysis.
-Sections \ref{expected} and \ref{prob} are devoted to establishing bounds on the prediction and estimation errors—first in expectation, then with high probability.
+Section \ref{results} introduces the main theoretical results and assumptions, and briefly discusses the key error decomposition and the relation to the unregularized analysis.
+Section \ref{new dis} provides further discussion of the framework and its broader context.
+In Section \ref{discussion}, we illustrate the practical scope of our framework through applications to structured prediction and parametric PDEs.
+Section \ref{Numerical experiments} presents a brief numerical experiment.
+Section \ref{decomposition} (located in the supplementary material) performs an error decomposition tailored to the regularized SGD algorithm.
+Building on this, Section \ref{section:basic} provides essential intermediate estimates used in the subsequent analysis.
+Sections \ref{expected} and \ref{prob} are devoted to establishing bounds on the prediction and estimation errors, first in expectation and then with high probability.
 For clarity and conciseness, some technical proofs are presented in the appendix.
+Appendix \ref{Section 3.1} discusses more general operator-valued kernels, while Appendix \ref{Section 3.3} addresses the connection with the PCA encoder-decoder framework.